 Well, not only is this side dish a perfect addition to a Thanksgiving feast, but it's a great dish to bring to all occasions.
 It has a delicious combination of seafood that is seasoned to perfection and combined with a buttery flaky cornbread base.

 Seriously, how good does that sound?!

-Also, it's just a delicious change-up from the traditional stuffing, and I think the shrimp and crab combined with the classic stuffing elements are so much tastier than any plain stuffing or stuffing with meat.
-But if you want traditional stuffing, this southern-style stuffing is a fantastic recipe to make.
+Also, it's just a delicious change-up from the traditional stuffing, and I think the shrimp and crab combined with the classic elements are so much tastier than any plain stuffing or stuffing with meat.
+But if you want a traditional recipe, this southern-style stuffing is a fantastic recipe to make.